-Aloe 'Viper' is a wild looking Aloe that forms a cluster of upright, up to 1 foot (30 cm) tall and wide rosettes of upright, bright green leaves that have raised orange-red bumps running longitudinally on all surfaces.
+Aloe 'Viper' is a wild-looking Aloe that forms a cluster of rosettes up to 1 foot (30 cm) tall and about the same in width.
+Leaves are upright, bright green and have raised orange-red bumps running longitudinally on all surfaces.
 The rosettes grow up to 1 foot (30 cm) tall with an equal diameter.
 Flowers are orange, not much taller than the foliage, and appear in winter.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).